Make a Difference — Volunteer to Protect the Coast

 Get a group together or head out solo for a coastal clean-up in your area.
 We all need to do our part to have a coast free of marine debris and litter.
 Whether part of a larger Federation-hosted volunteer clean-up or by forming a group on your own, you can help protect and restore our beautiful coastline.
 Be sure to email and tag us in any photos you share on social media @Nccoastalfed.

-The Federation loves working with enthusiastic student groups of all ages!
-There are volunteer opportunities for students both in and outside of the classroom.
-Please visit the Education page to learn more about the federation’s education programs and school group volunteer opportunities.
-If you’re an educator interested in getting your classroom involved with the federation, please contact one of the federation’s education coordinators.
+There are seasonal volunteer opportunities for students both in and outside of the classroom.
+Please visit the Education page to learn more about the Federation’s education programs and school group volunteer opportunities.
+If you’re an educator interested in getting your classroom involved with the Federation, please contact one of our coastal education coordinators.
+Since our programming is grant funded, we are limited in capacity and can not guarantee that we can meet all requests.
+Please also visit our Distance Learning Lab for fun, interactive videos and activities to bring to your classroom.